Michael Turner (illustrator)

 Michael Turner (born 1934) is a British illustrator who specialises in motoring and aviation paintings.
-He is regarded as one of the early examples of such type and is one of the most highly regarded of all.
-Turner counts racing drivers, teams, sponsors, pilots, motor and aircraft manufacturers, R.A.F.
-(Royal Air Force) and Army messes, museums and private collections as his client lists and has hosted a number of solo shows all over the world, plus other specialist shows.
+He is regarded as one of the early examples of such type and one of the most highly regarded.
+Turner has racing drivers, teams, sponsors, pilots, motor and aircraft manufacturers, R.A.F.
+(Royal Air Force) and Army messes, museums and private collections on his client lists and has hosted a number of solo shows all over the world, plus other specialist shows.

 Biography

-Turner was born and raised within the suburbs of Harrow, Middlesex.
+Turner was born and grew up in the suburbs of Harrow, Middlesex.
 During the Second World War, he became interested in aviation and aeroplanes of the Royal Air Force and drew aircraft in his school exercise books which infuriated his teachers.
-After the war, Turner developed an interest in motoring and motorsport when during his family holiday to the Isle of Man in 1947, they attended the British Empire Trophy Race.
+After the war, Turner developed an interest in motoring and motorsport when, during his family holiday to the Isle of Man in 1947, they attended the British Empire Trophy Race.

 After leaving school, Turner attended an art college, followed by national service with the Royal Electrical and Mechanical Engineers for two years.
 His first job after national service was with a London advertising studio, and he turned freelance in 1957.
-Turner's artworks were shown regularly on the wall of the renowned Steering Wheel Club in London and many of these illustrations appeared on magazine and book covers.
+Turner's artworks were shown regularly on the wall of the Steering Wheel Club in London and many of these illustrations appeared on magazine and book covers.

-In the 1960s, Turner started up his own company, 'Studio 88', to publish his aviation and motor racing prints, as well as his annual set of Christmas Cards that became popular with enthusiasts.
+In the 1960s, Turner started his own company, 'Studio 88', to publish his aviation and motor racing prints, as well as his annual set of Christmas Cards that became popular with enthusiasts.
 He was commissioned by organisers to create official posters for notable motorsport events such as 24 hours of Le Mans, 12 hours of Sebring, a number of Formula One races and many others that took place in notable circuits such as Nürburgring.
-He was notable in the United States for his poster works for races that took places in Watkins Glen between 1969 and 1980 and also created posters for its United States Grand Prix East races.
+He was notable in the United States for his poster works for races that took places in Watkins Glen between 1969 and 1980, and created posters for its United States Grand Prix East races.

-With a need to capture the genuine nature of being in an event, Turner tends to travel to as many motorsport and aviation events as he could where he commonly sketches at events he attends for reference reasons.